mortezakowkabi/jcb-persian-documentation/001-Hello-World-with-Joomla-Component-Builder.md

 ---

-## 3. Create the Component “World”
+## 3. Create the Component "World"

 [04:55](https://youtu.be/1KBBtQUxMTc?t=295)